 Source: Black Bean Loaf

 This Black Bean Loaf by Natasha Condie has a nice crust and soft interior that just melts in your mouth.
-A “meatloaf” is always great with a little coating of ketchup baked into the top, but if that’s not your thing, then it’s absolutely not necessary.
+A “meatloaf” is always great with a little coating of ketchup baked into the top, but if that’s not your thing, then it’s not necessary.
 Use mixed 50-50 homemade tomato sauce and ketchup, or any tomato sauce to serve.

 5. Maple-Glazed Mushroom and Lentil Loaf

-This hearty Maple-Glazed Mushroom and Lentil Loaf by Liz Martone will remind you of that Sunday evening meatloaf so many of us grew up with.
+This hearty Maple-Glazed Mushroom and Lentil Loaf by Liz Martone will remind you of that Sunday evening meatloaf that many of us grew up with.
 Made from mushrooms and lentils, it’s dense and meaty, with a delicious maple ketchup glaze that sinks in as it bakes.
 This loaf is tender, moist, and full of these beautiful savory flavors that paired so perfectly with the sweet bite of the ketchup glaze.